alsuren/mijia-homie/doc/presentation/slides.md

 The library landscape for bluetooth is a bit sad.

-- `blurz`
+- `blurz` - "bluetooth from before there was tokio"

   - Started with this.
   - Blocking `device.connect()` calls.
   - Not multithreaded (because of how it uses D-Bus).
-  - Unmaintained (for 2 years)
+  - Unmaintained (for 2 years).

-- `btleplug`
+- `btleplug` - "is that really how it's pronounced?"

   - Mostly Async.
-  - Talks directly to bluetooth stack over a socket.
+  - Theoretically cross platform.
-  - Tried switching to this (but gave up after a bunch of thread-panics).
+  - Tried switching to this (but gave up after too many panics).

-- `dbus-rs`
+- `dbus-rs` - "roll your own bluetooth library"
-  - Async or Blocking (depending on which interface you use).
-  - Generates code from introspection on the Raspberry Pi.
+  - Generates code from introspection data.
+  - Async or Blocking (up to you).
   - Single-threaded in places (but that's okay).
+  - Non-generated types are a bit **too** dynamic.
+  - Maintainer is really nice.

 ---